jmdelcarmen/pickup-flight/README.md

 # PickupFlight
-A webtask that sends you an message before the arrival of a flight you're subscribed to.
+A webtask that sends you a message before the arrival of a flight you're subscribed to.